OneCrazyCoder/MMOGamepadOverlay/README.md

     PS_X = Attack
     R2 = RMB

-### Advanced Layer control (parenting)

-When a Command adds a new Layer, that new Layer treats the Layer that contained the Command as its "Parent Layer".
-If this Parent Layer is later removed, the new "child" Layer will be automatically removed along with it.
-This allows removing an entire hierarchy of Layers all at once by just removing the base Layer that spawned them.

-In some cases this is not desired, so you can override the new Layer's parent by including extra specifiers to commands like ``=Add Layer``, such as ``Add Layer <LayerName> to Parent`` (causes the new layer to treat the current's parent as its own), ``Add Layer <LayerName> to Grandparent`` or ``Add Layer <LayerName> to Parent +1`` (both do the same thing), or even ``Add Independent Layer <LayerName>`` to prevent it being removed automatically at all (uses [Scheme] as its parent).
-Note that "held" Layers are only automatically removed when the button "holding" it active is released (they are always set to just have [Scheme] as their parent, and [Scheme] can never be removed).

-There is also the more advanced Layer command Replace, such as ``Replace Layer with <LayerName>`` or ``Replace Parent/GrandParent/etc Layer with <LayerName>`` or even ``Replace All Layers with <LayerName>`` which can be used to simultaneously Remove and Add in a single Command. *Note that Replace All will not remove any Layer being "held" active by holding a button down, and that the base [Scheme] Layer can never be removed.*

 ### Other Layer Properties

 In addition to changing button assignments temporarily while they are active, each Layer (and the [Scheme] category) has a few other properties.